InitRunner

 pii_redaction: true

-This redacts common PII patterns in both prompts and outputs before writing to the audit database:
+This detects common PII patterns in both prompts and outputs before writing to the audit database.
+Each match is replaced with [REDACTED]:

 Custom Redaction Patterns